Things get worse for Jane.

-"I've got a HGV licence," I said.
-"I've driven a lot of the RAF Bedfords and I even drove a big Leyland in Cyprus."
+"I've got a Heavy Goods Licence," I said.
+"I've driven a lot of the RAF Bedfords and I even drove a big six-wheeled Leyland in Cyprus."

 "We don't talk business at the dinner table," Bob said

 "I'm not interested in business.
-What I'm saying is that I could do with a job to help out with our finances, so we can get a place of our own."
+What I'm saying is, I could do with a job to help out with our finances, so we can get a place of our own."